stefanthoss/stefandroid-blog/_posts/2022-01-07-truenas-debian-ups-share.md

 upsmon[1141]: Communications with UPS rack-ups@192.168.1.2 established
 ```

-The UPS is now configured correctly and both the host (TrueNAS) and the client (Debian) should shut down when the UPS battery is low.
+The UPS is now configured correctly, and both the host (TrueNAS) and the client (Debian) should shut down when the UPS battery is low.

 ## Test

 To test the setup, we can simulate a low battery event.
-Use the command `upsmon -c fsd` on the TrueNAS host to trigger a shut down of all connected clients and itself.
+Use the command `upsmon -c fsd` on the TrueNAS host to trigger a shutdown of all connected clients and itself.
 After executing the command, the TrueNAS host will now notify the Debian client to shut down and then shut down itself.
 On the Debian client, the NUT monitor service logs and dmesg will show the following log lines:

 ```text
 upsmon[1141]: UPS rack-ups@192.168.1.2: forced shutdown in progress